RJonMshka/CS474Homework1/README.md

 ).eval
 ```

-### Method(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
+### Method(methodName: String, accessProp: AccessProperties, argExp: SetExpression, mBodyExpArgs: SetExpression*)
-`Method` Expression is used to create a method with name `methodName` for the class. `argExp` is the set of params that this method needs to be invoked and `mBodyExpArgs` are the expression of its body or we can say that they are instructions of the method.
+`Method` Expression is used to create a method with name `methodName` for the class. `argExp` is the set of params that this method needs to be invoked and `mBodyExpArgs` are the expression of its body, or we can say that they are instructions of the method.
-`Method` creates a method with default access modifier which means that it cannot be accessed/invoked outside class's body directly and will not be inherited by any sub-class.
+`Method` creates a method with default access modifier which means that it cannot be accessed/invoked outside class's body directly and will not be inherited by any subclass.
 The last expression of method body will specify its return type.

 Usage: